Virtual House of Commons: Implementation

 Parliament resumed on 21 April, with a limited number of MPs attending in person to pass the legislation to implement the new system.

 The Commons chamber was fitted with TV screens to enable sitting members to view those attending virtually, and party whips discouraged MPs from attending in person.
 The hybrid set-up only includes statements, urgent questions and Prime Minister's Questions, but the House of Commons Commission said that the system would be extended to debates should the system "be judged satisfactory and sustainable".
 In May 2020, this was extended to include remote voting.

-Lindsay Hoyle has said that the measures would only be temporary, despite some pressure to reform parliament's procedures.
+Lindsay Hoyle has said that the measures would only be temporary, despite some pressure to reform the House of Commons' procedures.
 He also stated that members should dress appropriately and be aware of their surroundings when participating online.

 On Wednesday 22 April 2020, the House of Commons sat virtually for the first time in its 700-year history.
 Leader of the Opposition Keir Starmer made his debut at Prime Minister's Questions, against Dominic Raab, who was deputising for the Prime Minister.
 MPs who were in the chamber had to conform to strict social distancing measures, including sitting at least 2 metres apart.
 Other MPs were able to phone in from home, despite some technical issues.
 The former Scottish Secretary David Mundell was "unable to connect", and Conservative backbencher Peter Bone was muted when he lost connection.

 Some security concerns were raised about the use of Zoom, but the House of Commons Commission said that they had been advised by the National Cyber Security Centre that Zoom would be appropriate “if the installation and the use of the service is carefully managed”.

 MPs later voted to implement remote voting technology, despite issues relating to verification and security.
 Speaker Lindsay Hoyle stressed that the measures would be temporary, but the SNP's Tommy Sheppard suggested that it should be used as part of a move to fully-virtual sittings.
 MPs trialled the technology by participating in mock votes, including questions such as "That this house prefers Spring to Autumn".

 After the proposals were endorsed by the Procedure Committee, the first virtual vote took place on 11 May 2020, to pass a motion to renew the hybrid proceeding measures.

 This was followed the next day by a vote on an amendment to the Agriculture Bill, where a number of MPs voted against the bill by mistake, including the Chancellor of the Exchequer Rishi Sunak.
-This led Labour's Shadow Environment Secretary Luke Pollard to ask the Government's deputy chief whip Stuart Andrew "How many members of the Cabinet voted the wrong way?", to which Andrew replied: "Just the one.
+This led Labour's Shadow Environment Secretary Luke Pollard to ask the government's deputy chief whip Stuart Andrew "How many members of the Cabinet voted the wrong way?", to which Andrew replied: "Just the one.
 He's a very busy man".